surkanfuren/pocket-server/README.md

 Run **app.py**: `flask run`

-If it does not start in debug mode: `export FLASK_DEBUG=TRUE` then run it again.
+If it does not start in debug mode run this command: `export FLASK_DEBUG=TRUE`.
+Then run the app.